elijahbrookss/elijahbrooks.github.io/aboutme.md

 cover-img: /assets/img/wp5034773.jpg
 ---

 My name is Elijah Brooks, I'm a Full Stack Software Engineer and an aspiring entrepreneur.
 I'm a strong believer in doing what you teach so as I become more knowledgeable in topics I choose to educate others on that as well.
-If you'd like for me to explain something in more depth please feel free to reach out to me.
+If you'd like for me to explain something in more depth please feel free to reach out.

 ### My story